YUKESH0620/MotorMind-AI-v1.0/README.md

 ---

+## 17. License

+This project is licensed under the PolyForm Noncommercial License 1.0.0.

+You may use, modify, and share this project for non-commercial purposes only.

+For licensing inquiries, contact: mathuyukesh@gmail.com

+---

-## 17. Copyright
+## 18. Copyright

-© 2026 Yukesh.
+PolyForm Noncommercial License 1.0.0

+Copyright (c) 2026 Yukesh

 All rights reserved.

 This project is provided for academic and demonstration purposes only.
 Unauthorized reproduction, distribution, or modification is not permitted.